jaxonftw/nexusgateway/documentation/source/concepts/tech_overview/threading_model.rst

 This allows the majority of Curve to be largely single threaded (embarrassingly parallel) with a small amount of more complex code handling coordination between the worker threads.

-Generally Curve is written to be 100% non-blocking.
+Generally, Curve is written to be 100% non-blocking.

 .. tip::